inglada/iota2/doc/source/iota2_samples_management.rst

 iota²'s samples management
 ##########################

-This chapter is dedicated to explanations about how samples are managed during the iota² run.
+This chapter provides explanations about how training and validation samples are managed during the iota² run.
 First, we will see how to give iota² inputs about the dataBase location and some restrictions on it.
-Next, a focus will be done on fields dedicated to set-up a sampling strategy.
-To finish, every strategy will be illustrated through examples.
+Next, a focus will be done on the chain' fields related to the sampling strategy.
+The different strategies will be illustrated through examples.

 Input dataBase location and label's field
 *****************************************